Skip to content

 With path expressions you can:

-• iterate over all the elements of a nested map or list collection data type, and use expressions at each iteration to filter out mismatches at each layer.
+• traverse all elements of a nested map or list collection data type, and use filter expressions to match and select elements at each layer.

 • Retrieve only relevant subtrees (products + in-stock variants).